 Johnson & Johnson said yesterday that it would acquire 3-Dimensional Pharmaceuticals Inc., of Yardley, in a cash deal valued at $88 million.
 The pharmaceutical and health-care products giant will pay $5.74 for each 3-Dimensional share, which closed at $5.64 yesterday on the Nasdaq stock market.
 The announcement sent the small company's shares soaring $2.61, or 86.1 percent, at yesterday's close.
 3-Dimensional Pharmaceuticals has drugs in early-stage research for treating cardiovascular disorders, oncology and inflammation.

 ICI said yesterday that it would sell its U.S. over-the-counter drug business to a joint venture of Merck & Co. and Johnson & Johnson for more than $450 million.
 The deal will contribute about $125 million in annual sales to the seven- month-old Johnson & Johnson-Merck Consumer Pharmaceuticals Co., which has yet to market any of its own products.
 The bulk of the revenue will be derived from the Mylanta line of antacid products and the Mylicon line of anti-gas products.
 In return, ICI will receive a cash payment and unspecified obligations, plus the U.S. rights to Elavil, a Merck antidepressant launched in the early 1960s.

-The existence of talks aimed at a possible merger of Johnson & Johnson and Synthes were confirmed Monday by Synthes, which has major operations in Chester County.
-Synthes is a global medical device manufacturer with headquarters in Switzerland and West Chester, but also has four other facilities in West Chester and a fifth in Paoli.
+The existence of talks aimed at a possible merger of Johnson & Johnson and Synthes was confirmed Monday by Synthes, which has major operations in Chester County.
+Synthes is a global manufacturer of medical devices with headquarters in Switzerland and West Chester and four facilities in West Chester and one in Paoli.
 The company is one of the dominant players in the field of repairing bones, especially in the spine and those broken by trauma.
-That means plates and screws, compounds and medical power tools.
+That means plates and screws, compounds, and medical power tools.